 I must honestly keep the very best for last.
 A special homeopathic formula called TICKS AND FLEAS.

-I call it the best because it can be safely used as prevention and treatment.
-It can be used to treat tick and flea bites and also repel these parasites for prevention and control.
+I call it the best because it can be used as before or after the appearance of ticks and fleas.
+It can be used in cases of tick and flea bites and also for control.

 The best part is that it is so easy to administer, so there will be no need for more fighting with your pets!
 Help your dog or cat get rid of fleas!